Phoenix-Network-Ltd/Ghost-Recon-Future-Soldier-Research/README.md

 ## Disclaimers
 This project **does not** intend to emulate or bypass Ubisoft Connect services - in order to run the game you need a regular activation key acquired from Ubisoft and linked to your Ubi account.

+This is non-for-profit emulation software meant for game preservation purposes, **not for commercial use**.

 ## Config

 Unlike GRO, the game doesn't use `Yeti.ini` file.
 The configuration is likely acquired from remote services.